Robert Kirk (folklorist): The Secret Commonwealth

-The Secret Commonwealth is a collection of folklore collected between 1691-1692 and published in 1815.
+The Secret Commonwealth is a collection of folklore collected between 1691 and 1692 and published in 1815.
 Folklorist Stewart Sanderson and mythologist Marina Warner called Kirk's collection of supernatural tales one of the most important and significant works on the subject of fairies and second sight.

 According to George MacDonald Ross, professor of philosophy at the University of Leeds, Kirk documented fairy folklore from traditional accounts in the Scottish Highlands to promote Christianity and its biblical account of "non-human spirits".
 Historian Michael Hunter believed that "Kirk also saw the value of second sight in vindicating the supernatural against 'atheists'".
-Kirk probably encountered opposition to his supernatural beliefs in the secular and sceptical climate of 17th century coffeehouses in Restoration London, during his visit in 1689.
+Kirk probably encountered opposition to his supernatural beliefs in the secular and sceptical climate of 17th-century coffeehouses in Restoration London, during his visit in 1689.

-Kirk collected these stories into a manuscript sometime between 1691–1692, but died before it could be published.
+Kirk collected these stories into a manuscript sometime between 1691 and 1692, but died before it could be published.
 More than a century would pass before the book was finally released by Scottish author Walter Scott in 1815 under the title The Secret Commonwealth or an Essay on the Nature and Actions of the Subterranean (and for the most part) Invisible People heretofore going under the names of Fauns and Fairies, or the like, among the Low Country Scots as described by those who have second sight, 1691.
 The autograph copy is currently unaccounted for, and published editions rely on one or more of 4 known manuscript copies.
 Walter Scott's 1815 edition was based on one of these 4 known manuscripts, which he borrowed from the Advocates Library to copy, and which has been missing ever since.